Elmar H. Supe

 The causes and prevention concepts are interchangeable

-Both the causes and the prevention concepts for different symptoms are interchangeable, as can easily be seen in comparative studies.
-For this reason, it is more effective to combine the specific preventive activities in order to make them have a stronger and more effective effect, to plan them for the long term and to carry them out continuously and consistently.
-Bundling preventive measures makes sense because individual activities quickly fade and findings are not translated into measures, especially if there is no longer any current pressure.
+Both the causes and the prevention concepts for different symptoms are interchangeable as can easily be seen in comparative studies.
+It is more effective to combine the specific preventive activities to make them have a stronger and more effective effect, to plan them for the long term and to carry them out.
+Bundling preventive measures makes sense because individual activities fade and findings are not translated into measures if there is no longer any current pressure.
 Then, apart from talking, almost nothing happened.

-In addition, the resources for prevention are very modest anyway and often very limited in time.
-Careful, competent, early and continuous prevention is rare and remains piecemeal for the reasons mentioned.
+In addition, the resources for prevention are very modest anyway and often limited in time.
+Careful, competent, early and continuous prevention is rare and remains piecemeal.
 In an expert opinion for the Federal Centre for Health Education, the Institute for Therapy Research in Munich describes the situation of prevention in Germany as desolate - and rightly so.

 Specific prevention efforts often lead to a clash of competences, which often results in a juxtaposition or even a conflict.
 The impression is that some leaders and institutions see themselves, their interests, their image, their resources rather than the great common task of prevention.